ilanschnell/bitarray/doc/reference.rst

 ``ba2int(bitarray, /, signed=False)`` -> int
-   Convert the given bitarray into an integer.
+   Convert the given bitarray to an integer.
    The bit-endianness of the bitarray is respected.
    ``signed`` indicates whether two's complement is used to represent the integer.